 Office of The HoD

+Matome Magolela is the Divisional Head for Strategic Planning.
 This division is responsible for overseeing and facilitating the provision of corporate planning and performance management services.
 It is also responsible for co-ordinating the City’s climate change preparedness and adaptation to minimise and build resilience against the effects of climate change.
 It further facilitates and creates environmental awareness aimed at changing the behaviour of communities towards the environment.

 Parks and Cemeteries

-Developing and maintaining the City’s assets, ie cemeteries, conservation areas, pavements, and all trees on council property fall squarely in this division’s portfolio.
+Emmanuel Maphorogo is the Divisional Head for Parks and Cemeteries.
+This division is responsible for developing and maintaining the City’s assets, ie cemeteries, conservation areas, pavements, and all trees on council property fall squarely in this division’s portfolio.
 It is also responsible for the development of parks and cemeteries, operational delivery of lakes, parks, cemeteries and crematoriums, nature reserves, nurseries as well as event management and marketing.

 Environmental Protection, Resilience and Project Management

+Daniel Masemola is the Divisional Head for Environmental Protection, Resilience and Project Management.
 This division is responsible for capital programme delivery, from conceptual design, detail design, construction, and project management of new infrastructure.
 It provides a framework for best practices on projects and contract management by developing instruments to monitor and reporting throughout the project life-cycle.

+Mandisa Phosa is the Divisional Head for Waste Management.
 The division is responsible for all the activities and actions required to manage waste from its inception to its final disposal.
 This includes, amongst other things, collection, transport, treatment, and disposal of waste.
 Part two of this division is landfill and the managing of solid waste disposal sites as resources, promoting sustainable, environmentally sound, and cost-effective practices through an integrated system